Community Education

 ART 0259 65 ADVANCED CERAMICS

 An independent study course for potters and clay artists, who have a good understanding of basic techniques, to gather together to learn from each other, share ideas, and create new pieces.
 You will define your own learning goals and work towards them in a supportive environment.
-Because there is a wide range of skill level and technique focus among students, emphasis is placed on individual development and one-on-one attention.
+Because there is a wide range of skill levels and technique focus among students, emphasis is placed on individual development and one-on-one attention.
 Course cost does not include clay.
 Clay is purchased as needed in class through the ceramics department.

 Instructor: Aimee Bennett